MikeWoodward/CodeExamples/README.md

-# CodeExamples
+# Code Examples
-Assorted code examples
+Assorted code examples.
+Pieces of code I've found useful and might be useful for others.